Henry Knox and Alexander Hamilton formed a close, lifetime friendship during the American Revolution.

 Siege of Yorktown

-Alexander Hamilton and Henry Knox met in New York during the war and became friends.
+Alexander Hamilton and Henry Knox met in New York during the war and formed a close friendship.
 During the Siege of Yorktown, Washington assigned Hamilton a command of light infantry, while Knox remained in charge of artillery.

-For several weeks in the fall, Continental soldiers labored to build a series of trenches and ramparts from which they’d bombard the British stronghold on the Virginia peninsula.
+For several weeks in the fall, Continental soldiers labored to build a series of trenches and ramparts.
+Then they’d bombard the British stronghold on the Virginia peninsula.

 According to military tradition, the army laying the siege conducted a ceremony called the opening of the trenches.
 The troops marched to their assigned positions with flags flying and drums beating, then set their flags in the ramparts.